rpensch/genome_analysis/wiki.md

  - What information can you get from the plots and reports given by the assembler (if you get any)?

 Probably the most informative output Canu provides is the report as it shows histogram of read lengths, the histogram of k-mers in the raw and corrected reads, the summary of corrected data, summary of overlaps, the summary of contig lengths and assembly statistics.
-Canu also returns two graphics that provide information about unitigs and the position of the unitigs in the contigs.

  - What intermediate steps generate informative output about the assembly?

+Canu's correction and trimming steps generate output that might be intersting to look at and know exactly what happened to the reads.
+Looking at the graph and ambiguities in it could be informative, too.

  - What is the difference between a ‘contig’ and a ‘unitig’?